jdferreira/data-processing-book/index.md

 - the second is `DXXG`, and
 - the third is `NKXD` or `NKXW`.

-The first and second group are separated by either 40 to 80 aminoacids or 130 to 170 aminoacids; the second and third groups are separated by 40 to 80 aminoacids.[^1]
+The first and second group are separated by either 40 to 80 aminoacids or 130 to 170 aminoacids; the second and third groups are separated by 40 to 80 aminoacids.

-[^1]: Source: Dever TE, Glynias MJ, Merrick WC (1987).
-PNAS 84(7), 1814-1818.
+<small>[Source: Dever TE, Glynias MJ, Merrick WC (1987).
+PNAS 84(7), 1814-1818.]</small>